nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [kubectl-tree](https://github.com/ahmetb/kubectl-tree) kubectl plugin to browse Kubernetes object hierarchies as a tree
 * [The Golden Kubernetes Tooling and Helpers list](https://docs.google.com/spreadsheets/d/1WPHt0gsb7adVzY3eviMK2W8LejV0I5m_Zpc8tMzl_2w)
 * [kubech (kubectl change)](https://github.com/aabouzaid/kubech) Set kubectl contexts/namespaces per shell/terminal to manage multi Kubernetes cluster at the same time.
+* [Kubecle](https://github.com/rydogs/kubecle) is a web ui running locally that provides useful information about your kubernetes clusters.
+It is an alternative to Kubernetes Dashboard.
+Because it runs locally, you can access any kubernetes clusters you have access to

 ## Demos
 * [kubernetesbyexample.com 🌟🌟🌟](http://kubernetesbyexample.com/)